-Built in 1970, Mercer Hall was the newest residence building on the University of Washington-Seattle campus until 2011, but historically the least popular among students.
+Built in 1970, Mercer Hall was the newest residence building on the University of Washington’s Seattle campus until 2011, but historically the least popular among students.

-The initial design phase was challenging: provide 900-1,200 beds, navigate the site’s 40′ elevation drop, and effectively use the residence hall as a connector between a major regional bike trail, the waterfront, and the rest of the UW campus.
+The initial design phase was challenging: provide 900-1,200 beds, navigate the site’s 40-foot elevation drop and effectively use the residence hall as a connector between a major regional bike trail, the waterfront and the rest of the University of Washington campus.

-After considerable research, complete demolition and new construction proved to be the most cost effective solution for the university rather than a substantial renovation of the existing Mercer Hall.
-Mercer Court was completed in 2013 with 930 beds in a mix of apartment style four-bedroom/two-bedroom options, six-bedroom/six-bathroom options, studio apartments, and two-bedroom/one-bedroom options.
-Mercer Court sports several large common areas, views of Portage Bay, music-practice rooms, coffee roaster and cafe.
-The units were designed around elevator cores that connect the end portions of the buildings vertically offering access to a rooftop terrace, ground-floor exterior arcade, and a student-run farm.
-The complex is split into three different buildings and offers nine month agreement periods for students.
+After considerable research, complete demolition and new construction proved to be the most cost-effective solution for the University rather than a substantial renovation of the existing Mercer Hall.
+Mercer Court was completed in 2013 with 930 beds in a mix of apartment-style four-bedroom/two-bedroom options, six-bedroom/six-bathroom options, studio apartments, and two-bedroom/one-bedroom options.
+Mercer Court sports several large common areas, views of Portage Bay, music-practice rooms, coffee roaster, and café.
+The units are designed around elevator cores that connect the end portions of the buildings vertically offering access to a rooftop terrace, ground-floor exterior arcade and a student-run farm.
+The complex is split into three different buildings and offers nine-month agreement periods for students.